Morlabs/Docs/Trinity_whitepaper.md

 - **Compute Providers**: As the backbone of the AI services Trinity offers, Compute Providers are allocated a portion of AGI tokens for supplying the computational power required to run AI Agents and other network operations.
 This reward mechanism ensures a robust and scalable infrastructure.

 - **Community Engagement**: A dedicated pool exists to reward community members for their engagement, governance participation, and promotional activities that drive awareness and adoption of Trinity.
 This pool is essential for fostering a vibrant and active community.

-The distribution rates to each pool are not fixed; they are subject to adjustment by the DAO, ensuring that the Trinity network remains responsive to the needs of the ecosystem and external market conditions.

 Each working AI agent within the Trinity ecosystem is encapsulated within its own Sub-DAO, enabling focused governance and agile decision-making tailored to the specific needs and opportunities of that agent.
 These Sub-DAOs are interconnected with the main Trinity DAO through an innovative liquidity model.